RealWagmi/anon-integration-guide/projects/lfj/README.md

 1. Basic Operations
    - "Swap 2 USDC to USDT on AVALANCHE"
-   - "Swap all my USDC for USDT on AVALANCHE"
+   - "Swap all my USDC for 50 USDT on AVALANCHE"
+   - "Swap all my USDC for 50 USDT on AVALANCHE and send it to vitalik.eth"

 ## Available Functions